rayofreflection/graphics-and-mathematics/README.md

     Vulnerability Srbds: Not affected
     Vulnerability Tsx async abort: Not affected
     Flags: fp asimd evtstrm crc32 cpuid
-First I faced an issue.
-I cross compiled with the gcc mingw compiler and I'm not able to run it on the RPi4.
+The first issue which I faced is when I cross compiled with the gcc mingw compiler and I'm not able to run it on the RPi4.
 Then I resolved.
 I forgot how I resolved it.
 Let me think again update here.
 Then I came to know about the toolchain.
 It's a kind of bull**.
 I already done a set up with the MSVC compiler but I hated that, it can be used only for the windows.

 > Frustrated..... dot dot dot...

 ![enter image description here](https://fcit.usf.edu/matrix/wp-content/uploads/2016/09/50012-700.png)

 Nothing....
 Its literally nothing. even after spending so much of time.
 And watched some scenes of 'Seventh continent' movie by Michel Heneke.
 Thinking of existential crisis.
 Not due to this.
-Being a Nihilist, thinking so is a common.
+Being a Nihilist, thinking like that is so common.
 Just leave those CMake stuffs.
 I don't want to complicate things now. run,

     g++ helloworld.cpp